valkey-io/valkey-doc/docs/connect/cli.md

 Interactive mode
 ===

-We have explored how to use the Redis CLI as a command line program.
+We have explored how to use the Valkey CLI as a command line program.
-This is useful for scripts and certain types of testing, however most people will spend the majority of time in `redis-cli` using its interactive mode.
+This is useful for scripts and certain types of testing, however most people will spend the majority of time in `valkey-cli` using its interactive mode.

-In interactive mode the user types Redis commands at the prompt.
+In interactive mode the user types Valkey commands at the prompt.
 The command is sent to the server, processed, and the reply is parsed back and rendered into a simpler form to read.

-Nothing special is needed for running the `redis-cli` in interactive mode - just execute it without any arguments
+Nothing special is needed for running the `valkey-cli` in interactive mode - just execute it without any arguments

-    $ redis-cli
+    $ valkey-cli
     127.0.0.1:6379> PING
     PONG

 The string `127.0.0.1:6379>` is the prompt.
-It displays the connected Redis server instance's hostname and port.
+It displays the connected Valkey server instance's hostname and port.

 The prompt updates as the connected server changes or when operating on a database different from the database number zero: